 It’s important to attend to those differences and pay attention to the context in order for us to parse the impact.
 We can work on a shared project — dismantling white supremacy — using different tools and approaches.
 Intersectionality is essential.

 (Read Janet Mock’s essay on pretty privilege.)

 For white women who are thin, who are pretty, who are young, who are heteronormative and able bodied — in other words, those white women who more easily fit into the white standards of feminine beauty — yes, of course you can use your photos and imagery and be visible in a powerful, culture-making way.
-It just takes some creativity and disruptive thinking.
+It just takes pausing to build your analysis, some creativity and disruptive thinking.